BHUMI

 per year

-estimated annual cost to government, Chiang Mai alone
+estimated annual economic impact, Chiang Mai province

 Sources: IQAir 2024, MDPI Atmospheres 2024, Thai Department of Agricultural Extension 2024.
 Mortality figures are modelled estimates based on air quality exposure data, not direct cause-of-death records.
 Economic figures require further primary source verification.